 The ISOLA GUI has been created using the Matlab GUIDE tool.
 Its purpose is to help the user of ISOLA-FORTRAN part with data preprocessing, Green function preparation, waveform inversion and display of the results.
-In addition to the main tools a few utilities are also present that help the user to inspect the quality of the data using filters, convert to displacement, etc. In utilities there are also two other options that could help: Backup files and Create folder structure.
+In addition to the main tools a few utilities are also present that help the user to inspect the quality of the data using filters, convert to displacement, etc. In utilities there are also two other options that could help: Backup files and Create Pole Zero file.
 The Backup files option saves in a user specified folder a number of files that are critical for running the inversion; in this way the user can keep track of various attempts during an experiment.
-The Create folder structure option creates the folders needed for ISOLA if these aren't present.
 Finally the import SAC and GCF (Guralp Compressed Format) options help converting SAC and GCF binary files in ISOLA ascii format (4 columns of ascii data per station, i.e., Time, NS, EW and Z component).